-Executive Director of Initiative for Russian Culture and Assistant Professor
+Director of the Carmel Institute of Russian Culture and History and Assistant Pr

 Department of History

 Additional Positions at AUExecutive Director, Initiative for Russian Culture

 - Anton Fedyashin received his BA from St. John’s College in Annapolis, MD, where he studied the Great Books.
 He completed an MA at Harvard University in Russian, East European, and Central Asian Studies and went on to defend his doctoral dissertation at Georgetown University.
 He teaches Russian/Soviet and European history.